New England Ski Museum

 • The New England Ski Museum Journal is sent free to Museum members four times a year and contains feature articles drawn from the annual exhibits.
 Copies are available free to visitors.

-• Founded in 1977; Museum opened in 1982 next to the Cannon Mountain Tram, Franconia Notch State Park.
+• Founded in 1977; the Museum opened in 1982 in a former vehicle maintenance building next to the Cannon Mountain Tramway in Franconia Notch State Park.

 • A non-profit organization, the Museum is supported by over 1,500 members in 36 states and 11 countries, by several benefit ski races, and by sales from the Museum Shop, catalog and website.